TheAlgorithms/Nim/stable_marriage/README.md

 Vande Vate's algorithm[^rvv], also known as the Roth and Vande Vate (RVV) mechanism, is an alternative algorithm with the following differences, compared to Gale-Shapley:

 - Starts with an arbitrary initial assignment of contenders to receivers, not with an empty matching.
-- Allows introducing participants incrementally and let them iteratively reach a stable matching.
+- Allows introducing participants incrementally and let them iteratively reach a stable matching, making it an online algorithm[^online].
 - Accommodates scenarios with changing preferences.

 ## Related Problems: